GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 The Enrollment Management is implemented to store the consent documents on Google Cloud Storage with an option to swap out this implementation to store the documents in a different location or service.

-The services can be deployed on servers that have Java, Tomcat and MySQL installed.

-When deploying the application on GCP, the cloud resources that can be used are:
+When deploying the application on GCP, the cloud resources used are:

-1. Google Kubernetes Engine
+1. Google Kubernetes Engine (GKE)
 1. Cloud SQL (MySQL)
 1. Google Cloud Storage